EO (film): Cast

 The donkey Eo is portrayed by six donkeys: Ettore, Hola, Marietta, Mela, Rocco, and Tako.

 Production

-EO was shot in both Poland and Italy.
+EO was shot in Poland and Italy.
 Filming locations in Poland included the Wilanów Palace in Warsaw as well as remote villages throughout the Podkarpackie Voivodeship and Warmian-Masurian Voivodeship.
 In Italy, the film was shot in Rome and Sicily.
 Principal photography was completed by March 2022.

 Release

 The film had its world premiere in competition at the 75th Cannes Film Festival on 19 May 2022.
 It had a limited theatrical release in USA by Janus Films on 18 November 2022.
 It was released on VOD by Criterion on 23 February 2023.

 Reception

 Box office

 EO grossed near $1.1 million in North America, and $1.3 million in other territories for a total worldwide of $2.3 million.

 Critical response

 On the review aggregation website Rotten Tomatoes, EO holds an approval rating of 97% based on 151 reviews from critics, with an average rating of 8.2/10.
 The website's consensus reads, "Bravely updating Bresson with brilliant results, EO is a donkey-driven drama that'll stubbornly stick with you long after the credits roll."
 On Metacritic, which uses a weighted average, the film holds a score of 85 out of 100 based on 30 reviews indicating "universal acclaim".